 The Wellness Workshop in Melbourne is home to some of the best local Dietitians.
-We pride ourselves on providing you with best practice, evidence-based care in a warm and welcoming setting at our nutrition and wellness centre, as well as delivering online dietary consultations using telehealth, zoom and video-conferencing technologies.
+We pride ourselves on providing you with best practice, evidence-based care via online dietary consultations using telehealth (video conferencing) or over-the-phone appointments.

 Our Melbourne Dietitians are Health At Every Size (HAES) aligned, meaning we’re focused on improving your overall health, diet, nutrition and wellbeing by addressing a variety of health behaviours, rather than focusing solely on weight-based outcomes.
 This approach ensures you feel welcomed, listened to and supported while receiving the best possible care regardless of size, ethnicity, sexual orientation or social status.

 We offer Medicare, DVA, Private Health Cover and NDIS rebates for eligible patients, and work closely with you and your team of doctors and/or Allied Health Professionals by maintaining regular communication and providing progress reports where requested.
 To book a consultation with our Dietitian in Melbourne click here.
 You can also book an online consultation – just fill in the same booking form and enter “Online consultation” in the comments.

 An Accredited Practising Dietitian is a university qualified and nationally accredited food and nutrition expert.
 They identify as an allied health professional that delivers medical nutrition therapy and nutrition advice for healthy individuals.